citusdata/citus_docs/sharding/data_modeling.rst

 Behavioral Analytics
 --------------------

+Behavioral analytics seeks to understand users, from the website/product features they use to how they progress through funnels, to the effectiveness of marketing campaigns.
+Doing analysis tends to involve "unknown unknowns" which are uncovered by iterative experiments.
+It is hard to know initially what information about user activity will be relevant to future experiments, so analysts generally try to record everything they can.
+Using a distributed database like Citus allows them to query the accumulated data flexibly and quickly.

-Whereas the previous examples dealt with a single events table (possibly augmented with precomputed rollups), this example uses two main tables: users and their events.
-Tracking user behavior is another common Citus use case.
-In particular consider Wikipedia editors and their edits:
+Let's look at a simplified example.
+Whereas the previous examples dealt with a single events table (possibly augmented with precomputed rollups), this one uses two main tables: users and their events.
+In particular, Wikipedia editors and their changes:

 .. code-block:: postgres